Community Development District (CDD) Fees

 The amenities in a CDD-governed community usually resemble something out of a resort.
 These amenities for Nocatee, FL are some of the nicest in all of Florida, making Nocatee one of the most popular choices for homebuyers in our area.

-Of course, someone must pay for these amenities as well as the associated ongoing maintenance, and instead of the developer just eating this expensive cost, the cost is passed along through the CDD to the homeowners.
+Of course, someone must pay for these amenities, as well as the associated ongoing maintenance, and instead of the developer just eating this expensive cost, the cost is passed along through the CDD to the homeowners.

 CDD fees may also be used to pay for infrastructure such as roads, bridges, water and sewer systems, and other essential services.